mainmatter/mainmatter.com/blog/_posts/2018-02-06-handling-webhooks-in-phoenix.md

 This strategy isn't great however.
 We are placing code in the endpoint, which will be executed no matter what the request path is.
 Furthermore, the endpoint is only supposed to (from the [docs](https://hexdocs.pm/phoenix/Phoenix.Endpoint.html#content)):

-* provide a wrapper for starting and stopping the endpoint as part of a supervision tree;
+* provide a wrapper for starting and stopping the endpoint as part of a supervision tree
-* define an initial plug pipeline for requests to pass through;
+* define an initial plug pipeline for requests to pass through
-* host web specific configuration for your application.
+* host web specific configuration for your application

 Interfering with the request to map it to a route at this point would be unidiomatic Phoenix.
 It would also make the app slower, and harder to maintain and debug.

-#### forwarding conn to the shunt and calling another router
+#### Forwarding conn to the shunt and calling another router

 Instead of intercepting the `%Conn{}` in the endpoint, we could forward it from the application's main router to the `WebhookShunt`, modify it and call a second router who's sole purpose would be to handle the incoming webhooks.

-1. The request hits router which has one path for all webhooks (`"/webhook"`).
+1. The request hits router which has one path for all webhooks (`"/webhook"`)
-2. `%Conn{}` is forwarded to the WebhookShunt which modifies the path based on the request payload.
+2. `%Conn{}` is forwarded to the `WebhookShunt` which modifies the path based on the request payload
-3. The WebhookShunt calls the WebhookRouter, passing it the modified `%Conn{}`.
+3. The `WebhookShunt` calls the `WebhookRouter`, passing it the modified `%Conn{}`
-4. The WebhookRouter matches the `%Conn{}` path and calls the appropriate action on the WebhookController.
+4. The `WebhookRouter` matches the `%Conn{}` path and calls the appropriate action on the `WebhookController`

 I.e.,